 If you have made a number of claims on your insurance, or a single claim that was very high in value, you may find that renewal of your policy is not offered.
 This is because insurers may see you as being a higher risk of causing expensive claim payouts.

-Subsidence claims can be very expensive which is why many insurers can be reluctant to provide cover.
-If it is discovered that your property has previously suffered from movement, then your standard insurance provider may cancel your policy.
+Subsidence claims can be very expensive which is why many insurers don’t want to provide cover.
+If it is found out that your property has previously suffered from movement, then your standard insurance provider may cancel your policy.

 If your property has been previously underpinned many standard insurers will be unwilling to provide cover.
 If you did not disclose this when you initially took out a policy, when the situation comes to light your policy is likely to be cancelled.

 Who will cover me if I’ve been refused?

 If you are one of many having difficulty finding a home insurance policy due to refusal, you can turn to us at CoverBuilder.

 Declined at the renewal of your insurance policy?
 Rejected during a quotation?
 Had your insurance policy cancelled mid-term?
 We’d be happy to offer you specialist cover.